-Supportive GIS capabilities and resources can be used to record the (mapped) outcomes of assessments and support broader consequence management planning.
+The Hobart City Council has developed a Rapid Impact Assessment GIS based app which is to be used to record the (mapped) outcomes of assessments and support broader consequence management planning.

 3.3.10 Registrations

 Registration is an important system for recording relevant details of persons affected by emergencies or involved in emergency operations.
 Common groups requiring registration are: